Menu

 If you can borrow enough to cover the cost of home improvements with a remortgage that can be repaid before you retire, that could be the way to go, and it could increase the amount you could borrow through equity release when borrowing later in life.

-Keep in mind that any remaining balance on a mortgage product must be repaid using the money raised from an equity release plan.
-For that reason, remortgaging for home renovations or improvements is usually only a viable option when you can repay the capital with interest before you retire.
+Remember that any remaining balance on a mortgage product must be repaid using the money raised from an equity release plan.
+For this reason, remortgaging for home renovations or improvements is usually only viable when you can repay the capital with interest before retirement.

 Home Improvement Personal Loan

 Home improvement loans can be secured or unsecured.
-The advantage to using either is that you get to know in advance what the fixed monthly repayments will be each month for the duration of the loan.
+The advantage of using either is that you know in advance what the fixed monthly repayments will be each month for the duration of the loan.

 These are only usually suited to those with good credit ratings (on both secured and unsecured loans) and even then, only half the applicants to apply for a loan will get the advertised APR or better.

-The rate of interest advertised is only representative.
+The advertised rate of interest is only representative.
 The rate a lender offers you is based on your credit history.
-If that’s lacking credibility such as having a CCJ or accounts in default, the cost of borrowing using a home improvement loan will be high.
+If your credit history lacks credibility, such as a CCJ or accounts in default, the cost of borrowing using a home improvement loan will be high.

-For smaller home improvements or upgrades such as installing a downstairs toilet, making it easier for bathroom trips in your senior years, estimates on priceyourjob.co.uk put the cost at around £4,000 for a downstairs loo to be installed, and that includes a toilet and washbasin supplied and fitted, a privacy window installed, plastering, decorating, flooring, and an extractor fan.
+For more minor home improvements or upgrades, such as installing a downstairs toilet, which will make bathroom trips easier in your senior years, estimates on priceyourjob.co.uk put the cost at around £4,000.
+This includes supplying and fitting a toilet and washbasin, installing a privacy window, plastering, decorating, flooring, and an extractor fan.

 Getting equity release for home improvements is a great way to access the funds needed for renovations and updates.
 It can be done quickly, with minimal paperwork and hassle, and does not require taking on more debt or selling your property.

 In addition to releasing cash for repairs and upgrades, Santander equity release can also provide a tax-free lump sum of money to use as desired, making it an attractive option for many homeowners.
-With careful planning, getting equity release can be a smart move to improve the value and look of your home while still keeping ownership intact.
+With careful planning, taking out an equity release can be a smart move to enhance the value and appearance of your home while retaining ownership.

 Other Equity Release Departments